banaio/www-bana-io/docs/resume/cover-letter.md

 ### Reason for looking for new role

-My contract at IBM will be finishing on the 30/04/2021.
+My contract at IBM finished on the 30/04/2021.

 ---